 \subsection{Solar coronal magnetic field model}

-Reconstruction of large scale coronal magnetic fields can be done following Potential Field Source Surface extrapolation (PFSS) model \citep{Schatten1969,Altschuler1969} utilizing the surface radial magnetic field as boundary condition.
-This technique assumes the solar corona to be current free till the source surface (of radius $r={R}_{ss}$).
-Beyond the source surface the impact of solar wind is dominant which makes the magnetic field lines purely radial.
+Reconstruction of large scale coronal magnetic fields can be done following the Potential Field Source Surface extrapolation (PFSS) technique \citep{Schatten1969,Altschuler1969} utilizing the surface radial magnetic field as a lower boundary condition.
+This technique assumes the solar corona to be current-free till a spherical source surface (of radius $r={R}_{ss}$).
+Beyond the source surface, the impact of solar wind is dominant which makes the magnetic field lines purely radial.
 Hence in the region $R_{\odot} \leqslant r \leqslant {R}_{\mathrm{ss}}$,